nationalarchives/miiify/README.md

 ### Other key features

+* Easy to use with Docker and Kubernetes
 * Support for ETag caching and collision avoidance
 * Simple key/value interface for working with IIIF manifests
-* Easily scaled horizontally using Kubernetes

 ### Building from source